 - 59. The rule of law and development are strongly interrelated and mutually reinforcing.
-The advancement of the rule of law at the national and international levels, including through crime prevention and criminal justice mechanisms, is essential for sustained and inclusive economic growth and sustainable development.
+Advancement of the rule of law at the national and international levels, including through crime prevention and criminal justice mechanisms, is essential for sustained and inclusive economic growth and sustainable development.
 Where to focus the development of capacity for change depends on the existing quality and performance of public administration and governance in a given institutional setting. - 60.
-Every administration must be vigilant towards the risk and reality of corruption and conflicts of interest in public life, given the corrosive effect on public trust in governance and the detrimental economic impact.
-Corruption raises costs, distorts decisions, misallocates resources and discourages enterprise and investment through its unpredictability; it is linked to overspending, fiscal deficits, under-collection of taxes, under-absorption of funds, gender inequality and discrimination against minorities and other vulnerable groups in access to positions of power and a brain drain from the economy. - 61.
-However, combatting corruption should not lead to rigid administrations where innovation and risk-taking are no longer possible.
+Every administration must be vigilant with regard to the risk and reality of corruption and conflicts of interest in public life, both of which have corrosive effects on public trust in governance and detrimental economic impacts.
+Corruption raises costs, distorts decisions, misallocates resources and discourages enterprise and investment through its unpredictability.
+In addition, it is linked to overspending, fiscal

+- deficit, undercollection of taxes, underabsorption of funds, gender inequality and discrimination against minorities and other vulnerable groups in relation to access to positions of power and the brain drain from the economy. - 61.
+However, combatting corruption should not lead to rigid administration in which innovation and risk-taking are no longer possible.
 Accountability with flexibility within an innovative and learning public service is essential.
-Responses from public services must be swift when necessary and take into account changing circumstances while ensuring that adequate checks and balances are in place.
+Responses from public services must be swift when necessary and take into account changing circumstances, while ensuring that adequate checks and balances are in place.